 A character is murdered by the KKK after 10pm one evening.
 An autopsy is performed, witnesses interviewed and a coroner's inquest is held - all by the following afternoon, hardly twelve hours after crime was committed.
 See more

-Played at the recreation center after the verdict See more
+Played when Marsha first goes to the recreation center See more